-First, the JASONs carefully examined the same motivation that today appears to be driving the Bush administration toward war with Iraq and North Korea-the possibility that a state armed with weapons of mass destruction might transfer those weapons to non-state actors willing to use state-scale terror.
+First, the JASONs carefully examined the same motivation that appears to have driven the Bush administration to threaten potential proliferators, and then to make war with Iraq-the possibility that a state armed with weapons of mass destruction might transfer those weapons to non-state actors willing to use state-scale terror.
 As in 1966, adversarial states remain unlikely to use nuclear weapons first because to do so would risk escalation or retaliation.

 In the context of the Vietnam War, the JASONs noted that the National Liberation Front's backers-China and the former Soviet Union-had little interest in supplying insurgents with nuclear weapons for purposes of a first use.
-Chinese and Soviet leaders would be either self-deterred by the prospect of loss of control, or would be deterred by the prospect of U.S. retaliation.33
+Chinese and Soviet leaders would be either self-deterred by the prospect of loss of control, or would be deterred by the prospect of U.S. retaliation.

 Second, the JASONs group recognized that any restraint felt by state supporters of insurgents might end if the United States were to use nuclear weapons first.
-A U.S. first use against insurgents would provoke themand future insurgents-to seek to acquire their own weapons of mass destruction.
+A U.S. first use against insurgents would provoke them-and future insurgents-to seek to acquire their own weapons of mass destruction.
 And whether for reasons of prestige or credibility, the need to counter overwhelming U.S. power or to demonstrate their own nuclear strength, under those circumstances other states might become more willing to provide weapons of mass destruction to insurgents.
-And once insurgents had acquired such weapons, they would have the military advantage against the United States, because the United States and its troop concentrations overseas present more suitable targets for weapons of mass destruction than do insurgents.
+And once insurgents had